Azure/terraform-provider-azapi/docs/resources/azapi_update_resource.md

 * `type` - (Required) It is in a format like `<resource-type>@<api-version>`. `<resource-type>` is the Azure resource type, for example, `Microsoft.Storage/storageAccounts`.
   `<api-version>` is version of the API used to manage this azure resource.

-* `body` - (Required) A JSON object that contains the request body used to add on an existing azure resource.
+* `payload` - (Required) A dynamic attribute that contains the request body used to add on an existing azure resource.

 ---

 * `response_export_values` - (Optional) A list of path that needs to be exported from response body.
   Setting it to `["*"]` will export the full response body.
   Here's an example.
-If it sets to `["properties.loginServer", "properties.policies.quarantinePolicy.status"]`, it will set the following json to computed property `output`.
+If it sets to `["properties.loginServer", "properties.policies.quarantinePolicy.status"]`, it will set the following HCL object to computed property `output_payload`.
 ```
 {
-  "properties" : {
+  properties = {
-    "loginServer" : "registry1.azurecr.io"
+    loginServer = "registry1.azurecr.io"
-    "policies" : {
+    policies = {
-      "quarantinePolicy" = {
+      quarantinePolicy = {
-        "status" = "disabled"
+        status = "disabled"
       }
     }
   }